brokegen/brokegen/CONTRIBUTING.md

    - Data is easy to port around, a few GB of chat history is easier to preserve for ten years from now, rather than trying to get Python 3.5 working on an iOS device in 2034.
 3. Store original JSON responses as much as possible
    - There's no reason to come up with our own distinct storage format for anything; we're simply not at a scale where we see any benefit from it.
+   - User data is the most important thing, do everything you can to make sure it's not lost.

 LLM inference (compute) is presumed to be the bottleneck, and will get worse as we stack on RAG and DSPy, so each "user" query fans out into dozens and hundreds of reified LLM queries.